 Are you putting enough resources into marketing and sales?

 Some startups think they can ignore those two functions completely and hope that word of mouth will be enough.
 Or if they’re a SaaS company, they might believe that sales will grow organically online, and that IRL sales and marketing teams aren’t needed.

 But it’s a false economy to put your faith in customers discovering you unless you make a concerted effort to grow them with a proper structured plan to promote your startup.
 An easy to use website builder like Bookmark is a great resource that can help you get your online presence started quickly.

-It’s money well spent.
 And when you’re building your sales and marketing functions from the ground up, take the opportunity to make them as aligned and integrated as possible right from the get-go.

 Challenge #3: Lack of planning

 It’s amazing how many startups falter because they “forgot” to plan.
 Or maybe they really did plan, but they just didn’t cover all the bases.

 Key areas like sales, development, staffing, skills shortage, and funding aren’t afterthoughts.
 They should all be a part of your business plan right from the beginning.

 Not only that, but you need to plan for the things you can’t plan for, too.
 That is, even if you can’t prepare for every eventuality, you need to know what you’re going to do when (not if) events take an unexpected turn.